Schweber/hdrop/README.md

 Then,

-simple way: Download the script, make it executable and add it to your PATH.
+Simple way: Download the script, make it executable and add it to your PATH.

 Alternative: Clone the repo, cd to your desired tool, run `make` to build.
 To install, run `make install`.
 You may need root privileges.